tarwn/lessthandot-hugo/blogs/content/posts/2013-04-09-t-sql-tuesday-41-if.md

 So what is my advice for someone, like me, just starting out?
 Throw yourself, head first, into the SQL Server community.
 Find a speaker you respect and pick their brain a bit.
 Odds are they won't bite and are willing to provide valuable insight.
 Feel free to ping me anytime for advice!

 Thanks to Bob for hosting this topic.
-As I said…. it is very timely for me!
+As I said.... it is very timely for me!

  [1]: http://ltd.local/
  [2]: http://www.bobpusateri.com/archive/2013/04/t-sql-tuesday-41-how-i-came-to-love-presenting/